- Why am I not connecting with my baby?

 Examining the overall picture of the household will provide a better understanding of what may be negatively impacting your emotional well-being.
 With counseling, you will receive knowledge about the postpartum and perinatal periods.
 Through this education, your understanding and compassion towards yourself will expand as you see that you aren’t alone with your struggles.
 As we continue to work together, you will learn that the symptoms of postpartum are way more common than you may think.
 You will see that you don’t have to be defined by your thoughts and feelings.

-One approach I use in counseling to address postpartum issues is Cognitive-Behavioral Therapy or, CBT.
+One approach we use in counseling to address postpartum issues is Cognitive-Behavioral Therapy or, CBT.
 This is a type of therapy that is based on the idea that we can change the way we feel by changing how we think.
 As an empirically-supported methodology, CBT reveals the connection between how our thoughts influence feelings, which in turn dictates behaviors.
 It helps people understand how their perceptions have a powerful impact on the way they respond to situations.

-In addition to CBT, I use Interpersonal Therapy (IPT), which will help you adjust how you interact with the world around you.
+In addition to CBT, we use Interpersonal Therapy (IPT), which will help you adjust how you interact with the world around you.
 IPT focuses on the present to address current issues in your life and relationships.
 It will help you to focus on enhancing relationships to relieve distress that you may feel.

 Postpartum and perinatal therapy will help you to de-stigmatize signs and symptoms of postpartum depression and anxiety.
 Not only that but you will learn to set realistic goals to help you achieve what you want.
 Your stress levels will decrease as you learn how to prioritize the things that are the most important.
 Over time, the transition into motherhood will feel more natural and you can begin to do more.

-I’m here to support you through your pregnancy and postpartum journey so that you feel guided and secure.
+We’re here to support you through your pregnancy and postpartum journey so that you feel guided and secure.
 With the right support, you can find a new sense of purpose as you navigate this new chapter of your life.
 Postpartum therapy can help you feel like yourself again so you can feel present in your life and your newborn’s as well.

 Maybe you still have questions about counseling for postpartum…